Links to I Ching sites – and only I Ching sites – are listed here. (If you know one I should add, please let me know!)

 Potential clients should expect readings to be more like counseling sessions than a sideshow act.
 No tricks.
 My facility is in understanding the Yi text as multi-dimensional metaphor and getting these metaphors to speak to specific questions and contexts.

 Cyrille Javary’s work – with basic articles and links to courses and conferences.

 The work of a French artist, including a wealth of colourful and absorbing I Ching-inspired mandalas.

 A Brazilian centre for Taoist studies, with links to courses.
 There is also an active Portugese-language I Ching mailing list.

-German I Ching information including the entirety of Wilhelm's translation (Books I, II and III), several articles discussing hexagrams from the particular perspective of the 'Wheel', and a quiet but thoughtful I Ching forum.
+German I Ching information including the entirety of Wilhelm’s translation (Books I, II and III) made searchable.

 “Wenn Sie Ihr Leben aktiv gestalten möchten und den Wunsch haben es nach Ihren persönlichen Fähigkeiten/Erbanlagen auszurichten, dann kann das I Ging wertvolle Hilfe leisten…”

-Several articles by Hubert Geurts on individual hexagrams and on the I Ching in general and in partnerhsip with TCM, family therapy and kinesiology; in-person readings are also available.
+Several articles by Hubert Geurts on individual hexagrams and on the I Ching in general and in partnership with TCM, family therapy and kinesiology; in-person readings are also available.